llmOS/agent-wallet-sdk/examples/autogen/README.md

 # Autogen x Agent Wallet example

 This example shows a very simple Autogen-based agent that is monetized using Agent Wallet.
+The agent simply responds with a joke on whatever topic you ask it about.
+See the implementation in `joke_agent.py`.

 To call it, use its name `autogen-agent1`.
 The agent implements an extremely simplified OpenAI-like API: a `/chat/completions` endpoint that takes in a list of messages and runs the agent.

+## Calling the agent directly

 Example of calling deployed agent through Agent Wallet: